alex-mironov/tech-lake/what-I-use.md

-# A list of wonderful tools I use in my day-to-day work
+# A curated list of wonderful tools I use

 - [Applications](#applications)
   - [Productivity](#productivity)